Welcome to Student Support Services

 Academic Intervention Program provides support to ensure success for students receiving academic interventions through Title I and Learning Assistance Programs.
 The team supports efforts focused on ensuring academic success for every student by collaborating with Teaching and Learning Department, school principals, building intervention teachers, and certified and classified teaching staff to develop tiered instruction to increase student access and engagement, close achievement and opportunity gaps, and support student learning and success.

 The district’s goal is to partner with families regarding the individual needs of children.
 The Individual with Disabilities Education Act (IDEA) is the federal legislation that helps guide school teams and families in the qualification of students and the development of Individualized Education Programs (IEP).
 Orting has a continuum of services to meet the needs of our diverse student population.
+For additional information on special education programs and support for students, please see the Parent Handbook.

 Birth to Three program